berty/berty/js/e2e-tests/README.md

 ANDROID_APP = '' // Full path to the application to be tested
 IOS_VERSION = '15.5' // The platform version of an emulator or a real device IOS_DEVICE = 'iPhone 11' // The name of the device under test
+IS_DEBUG = 'true' // Tell appium to handle the SelectNode screen that will show up when app is in debug mode
 ```

 ## Known errors